redscaresu/webcrawler/README.md

 ### Feature Improvements

-I would like to check the HTTP response status and do something reasonable is a non 200 is returned, also I would like to optimise the crawl further by checking for media type (no point trying to parse MP3s for links, for example).
+I would like to check the HTTP response status and do something reasonable if a non 200 is returned, also I would like to optimise the crawl further by checking for media type (no point trying to parse MP3s for links, for example).